Boywhyte/rock-paper-scissors/README.md

 - user sees what option computer chose
 - both options are checked
 - user sees the winner of the round
+- point added to winner of the round score

+**what should happen when a player (either computer or user) get to five points**

+- show result of the game
+- show button to play again or reset the game